Prosecutors call accused mob boss Bulger a 'hands-on killer'

 The case stands as a black mark on Boston law enforcement as investigators who shared his Irish background worked with Bulger while they focused their efforts on taking down the Italian mob.
 Prosecutors described Bulger as an informant who provided tips on rival gangs to law enforcement officials.

-Defense attorney Carney denied Bulger had ever served as an informant, instead maintaining that his client met with a former top Boston FBI agent to pay him money to protect a criminal bookmaking, loan-sharking and drug-trafficking operation.
+Defense attorney Carney on Wednesday denied that Bulger had ever served as an informant, instead maintaining that his client met with a former top Boston FBI agent to pay him money to protect what Carney described as a criminal bookmaking, loan-sharking and drug-trafficking operation.

-"Bulger is a person who had an unbelievably lucrative criminal enterprise in Boston," Carney said.
+"Bulger is a person who had an unbelievably lucrative criminal enterprise in Boston.
+He was making millions and millions of dollars," Carney said.
 "To protect this business, he wanted to pay for information and receive it from corrupt law enforcement officers."

 The character played by Jack Nicholson in the Academy Award-winning movie "The Departed" was loosely based on Bulger.